intel/scikit-learn-intelex/doc/sources/system_requirements.rst

 This page provides details about hardware, operating system, and software prerequisites for the Intel® Extension for Scikit-learn.

 .. note::
-    works on other hardware, operating system and software, but not tested.
+    Intel® Extension for Scikit-learn may work on other hardware, operating systems, and with other configurations, but that was not tested.
+    You can find our blogs about hardware comparison :ref:`here <blogs>`.

 Supported configurations
 ------------------------